osqzss/gps-sdr-sim/README.md

 The tcp source should be set in "Server" mode.

-See tcp.grc as a example.
+See tcp.grc as an example.

 ### Generating the GPS signal file